cirobispo/raptor-samples/optimizer-cli/README.md

     --development
 ```

+Running the above command will result in JavaScript and CSS bundles being written out to the `./static` directory.
+In addition, the [my-page.html](https://github.com/raptorjs/raptor-samples/blob/master/optimizer-cli/my-page.html) file will be updated with the required `<script>` and `<link>` tags to include the required external resources.
+To test your program, open the updated `./my-page.html` file in your web browser.

 To run the sample app in production mode (minification enabled, concatenation enabled, etc.), use the following command:

 ```bash